zhaoweicai/mscnn/README.md

 1. cuDNN is required to have the same running speed described in our paper.
 For now, only cuDNN 7.0 is supported.

-2. If you want to use our MATLAB scripts to run the detection demo, MATLAB wrapper is required.
+2. If you want to use our MATLAB scripts to run the detection demo, caffe MATLAB wrapper is required.
 Please build matcaffe before running the detection demo.

 3. This code has been tested on Ubuntu 14.04 with an NVIDIA Titan GPU.